sezya-kot/vehicle-app-python-template/README.md

 1. Edit environment variables for your account
 2. Create environment variable with name: `DEVCONTAINER_PROXY` with the value `.Proxy`
    * Don't forget (dot) in value of the environment variable
+3. If you are using a different Port than 3128 for your Proxy, you have to set another environment variable as follows:
+   *  DEVCONTAINER_PROXY_PORT=<PortNumber>
-3. Restart Visual Studio Code to pick up new environment variable
+4. Restart Visual Studio Code to pick up new environment variable

 * macOS & Linux:
 ```